petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/using-the-asset-publisher-widget/displaying-assets-using-the-asset-publisher-widget.md

 ### Manual

-Here you can set parameters and manually filter specific assets:
+Set parameters and manually filter specific assets:

 1. In the Scope section, choose to display assets from an individual site or other sites.